 Swim Yellow Duck dot com

 Further, I fell in love with the art of the antiques and the hand-painting that embellished china and porcelain, the gloss and matte glazes on pottery, the art of blown and molded glass and especially, antique dolls.
+So it followed that I added the SwimYellowDuck, website and blog, inspired by the art of antiques we were selling on eBay and Etsy.

 I sell antiques and baubles on eBay and Etsy because I have a lot of stuff and it’s a world-wide market, a marketplace a million times greater than the one where I live in Arkansas.